hvalls/invoicetastic/README.md

 # Invoicetastic
-Invoicetastic is a CLI-based tool for generating PDF invoices.
+Invoicetastic is a CLI-based tool for generating PDF invoices from LaTex templates.

 # Installation